 - Hybrid Courses.
 Hybrid courses are comprised of online learning and a seminar-style onsite intensive.
 During the first eight weeks of a hybrid course, students complete weekly assignments, working with the course instructor through recorded lectures and threaded discussions in eCampus.
 The instructor is available for "virtual office hours" via Skype and phone calls.
 In the ninth week of the course, students prepare for an onsite intensive session during the following week, when the instructor joins the students on campus for seminar-style presentations.
 After the intensive, students complete the course online and conclude the hybrid term with a summative paper or project.
 Auditors are not permitted in hybrid courses.

 - Master of Theology Seminars.
-Qualified M.A./M.Div. students (i.e., those with a basic knowledge of ancient Greek, second- or third-year standing, and a minimum cumulative GPA of 3.5) are permitted to register for Th.M. seminars, as long as these courses do not conflict with degree program requirements.
+Qualified M.A./M.Div. students (i.e., those with one year of Biblical or Classical Greek, second- or third-year standing, and a minimum cumulative GPA of 3.5) are permitted to register for Th.M. seminars, as long as these courses do not conflict with degree program requirements.
 Students must also meet the normal prerequisites for the course in which they seek to enroll and receive permission of the Associate Dean for Academic Affairs.
 Auditors are not permitted in Master of Theology seminars.

 - New York Theological Consortium (NYTC) Cross-Registration.
 Th.M. students and qualified M.A./M.Div. students (i.e., those with second- or third-year standing and a minimum cumulative GPA of 3.5) are permitted to take up to six credits of course work in the Theology Department at Fordham University and the other schools of the New York Theological Consortium (Union Theological Seminary, The General Theological Seminary, New York Theological Seminary, and Hebrew Union College), as long as these courses do not conflict with seminary program requirements.
 (See also NYTC criteria, obligations, and privileges.)
 Students must meet the normal prerequisites for the courses in which they seek to enroll and comply with the enrollment procedures required by St. Vladimir's Seminary and consortium schools.
 Permission of the Associate Dean for Academic Affairs is required before St. Vladimir's students may begin the enrollment process.